mattnolting/nextjs-seed-app/ai-documentation/LAYOUT_PATTERNS.md

 ## Navigation

-- Navigation items are sourced from `public/routes.json`
+- Navigation items are sourced from `src/app/routes.json` (served via `/api/routes`)
 - `useRoutes()` reads that manifest and powers the sidebar in `AppSidebar`
 - Keep navigation shallow; groupings can be introduced later once the CLI reintroduces advanced metadata

 ## Content Patterns

-The starter exposes ready-made page layouts under `components/content-patterns`:
+The starter exposes ready-made page layouts under `components/content-patterns`.
+Each file is tagged with a “SAMPLE CONTENT PATTERN” banner to make it clear the implementation is optional:

 - `CardView` – selectable card gallery with toolbar actions
 - `DashboardView` – KPI cards + PatternFly charts